es2812/automatic-sudoku-detection/README.md

 # automatic-sudoku-detection
-A computer vision project that aims to implement automatic detection of Sudoku puzzles via pictures
+A computer vision project that aims to implement automatic detection of Sudoku puzzles via pictures.
+See `Informe.pdf` for full documentation (in Spanish).